Kattis91/with-travel-in-mind/README.md

 Or are you busy with other things right now and only have travel in mind?
 Join the community and gain inspiration for your upcoming travels.

+### Structure

+The website is organized into several sections, including some that are only available to logged-in users.
+All visitors can view detailed information about each post.
+However, logged-in users have additional privileges, such as publishing, editing, and deleting their own posts, as well as interacting with other posts by liking, bookmarking, and commenting on them.
+The website is designed to facilitate easy searches for posts by allowing users to search by post title or author username or by sorting posts by region.
+Logged-in users can even sort posts by going to the page with only bookmarked posts or posts by people they follow or have in their favorite list.

+For more detailed information about mentioned features and all the other features see section [Existing Features](#existing-features).

 ### Colour Scheme